 1. Mainstream news media has aided in reducing America’s main source of televised news into five synchronized channels.
 These entities [ABC, CBS, CNN, FOX, NBC] are heavily influenced by government agencies and third-party advertisers which drives too many hidden agendas that doesn’t share many Americans’ private interests.

 2. Advertisements promoted over these cable news networks are often filled with violence, innuendos, and prescription drug ads.
-A huge slice of these ill-advised ads is counterproductive to America’s good posture considering all the recent mass killings, the opioid crisis, and high number of suicide rates.
+A huge slice of these ill-advised ads is counterproductive to America’s good posture considering the nation’s mass killings statistics, its opioid crisis, and high number of suicide rates.
 Scholars, industry professionals, and ordinary citizenry alike have all argued that mainstream media’s intensive rotation of these loud, intrusive, enduring, and often immoral ads has a negative effect on our nation’s youth.
-Incidentally, America’s citizenry doesn’t have the privilege to see who’s behind approving so much destructive content, and so these individuals hide behind their networks and unleash a continuous cesspool of ill-advised content on the American populace.
+Incidentally, America’s citizenry wouldn’t normally have the privilege to see who’s behind all the destructive content, and so, the originators hide behind their networks and unleash a continuous cesspool of ill-advised content on the American populace.

 4. Mainstream news media has movie-making capabilities.
-Its unique skill set allows the industry a means to manufacture the news [fake news]; and to build upon false narratives that are designed to either deceive the public amid self-interests, or sway it from real events that may adversely affect millions of lives.
-Because the industry thrives off ratings, it’s often stricken with low ratings, which could motivate it to engage in deceptive practices as a way to bolster storytelling, and ultimately reinvigorate ratings.
+Its unique skill set allows the industry a means to manufacture the news [fake news]; and to build upon false narratives that are designed to either deceive the public amid the industry’s self-interests, or sway it from real events that may adversely affect millions of lives.
+Because the industry thrives off various ratings systems, it’s often stricken with disappointing ratings, which could motivate it to engage in deceptive practices as a way to bolster storytelling, and ultimately reinvigorate ratings.

 5. The autonomy around the industry’s investigative journalism seems under-regulated, allowing it to secretly and freely probe the lives of blameless American citizenry, even on a whim.
 This sort of unrestrained, arbitrary and “at-will” investigative journalism appears to go against the fundamentals of American Democracy.
-Here’s a professor who thinks the only thing the government ought to be doing with relations to the news industry is delivering coffee.
+Here’s a professor and [obvious advocate of the news industry] who thinks the only thing the government ought to be doing with relations to the news industry is delivering coffee.